Alley Oop (song): Use in pro wrestling

 In the late 1970s in the Memphis, TN-based CWA wrestling promotion, there was a wrestler on their roster named "Dream Machine" (local wrestler Troy Graham wearing a mask) and on one episode of the local Saturday morning CWA TV program, host Lance Russell showed a video of Dream Machine footage set to "Alley Oop".
 After the video, Russell chuckled about it, causing an angry Dream Machine to run out and start choking Russell.
 After Dream Machine was separated from Russell by his manager Jimmy Hart, CWA promoter Eddie Marlin fined Dream Machine and threatened to suspend him.

-Also, in Mario Savoldi's International Championship Wrestling, wrestler Giant Gustov used it as his entrance music.